CT Image Segmentation for Inflamed and Fibrotic Lungs Using a Multi-Resolution Convolutional Neural Network: Conclusion

 \section{Conclusion}

 In summary, we have demonstrated a robust deep learning pipeline for lung and lobar segmentation of CT images in patients with COVID-19, without requiring previously segmented COVID-19 datasets for training.
+A novel polymorphic algorithm was proposed to accommodate training data with different levels of label specificity.
+Our approach accurately segmented lungs and lobes across various pulmonary diseases, including challenging cases with diffuse consolidation seen in critically-ill COVID-19 patients.
 Automated and reliable segmentation is critical for efficient and objective quantification of infection from CT images, and may be valuable for identifying subtypes and monitoring progression of COVID-19.